Louie Alas

-Francisco Luis "Louie" Alas (born October 10, 1963) is a Filipino basketball head coach.
-He is the former head coach of the Letran Knights in the National Collegiate Athletic Association, and Philippine Patriots in the ASEAN Basketball League.
-He was also a former coach of Mobiline from 2000 to 2001 in the Philippine Basketball Association.
+Francisco Luis Evora Alas (born October 10, 1963) is a Filipino basketball coach.
+He is the head coach of the Zamboanga Family's Brand Sardines of the Maharlika Pilipinas Basketball League (MPBL) since 2023 and the deputy assistant coach of the Ateneo Blue Eagles basketball team of the University Athletic Association of the Philippines (UAAP) since 2024.
+Alas was the former head coach of the Letran Knights in the National Collegiate Athletic Association, and Philippine Patriots in the ASEAN Basketball League.
+He was also a former coach of Mobiline from 2000 to 2001 in the Philippine Basketball Association (PBA).

 Playing career

 Alas' basketball career began in Adamson University in the University Athletic Association of the Philippines where he played for the school's team Adamson Falcons.
 In the PABL, he played for ESQ, Purefoods, Philips Sardines and Burger Machine.

-He also used to work in the Philippine Sports Commission.

 Coaching career

 His first coaching job was with the Saint Francis of Assisi Baby Doves in Las Piñas.
 Afterwards, he moved to Las Piñas College.
 For a time, Alas used to be an assistant coach in Adamson University.

-PBA and MBA
+Professional

 He had started as an assistant coach for Purefoods Corned Beef Cowboys under Eric Altamirano from 1997 to 1998.
 Later on, he transferred to the now-defunct Metropolitan Basketball Association.

 Alas was supposed to handle another MBA team, the Batangas Blades when the PBA's Mobiline Phone Pals gave him an offer a chance to coach, and immediately took it.
 Prior to this, Mobiline was struggling under Eric Altamirano who have been fired together with the whole coaching staff.
 While in the PBA, he led the Phone Pals to its best record in the elimination phase of the Governor's Cup in 2000 and 2001 but all ended up losing in the semis.
 The Pop Cola Panthers was the first PBA team to offer him a coaching job but decided to stick with the Metrostars.